Table of Contents

 Another drawback of ultrasonography in the identification of congenital uterine malformations is the operator dependency.
 Additionally, obese patients usually have ultrasound images of lower quality and the identification of uterine anomalies might be problematic.

 Magnetic Resonance Imaging and Congenital Uterine Malformations

 Magnetic resonance imaging studies have an estimated accuracy of 100% in identifying almost any type of uterine anomalies.
 It can identify vaginal, cervical and uterine anomalies reliably.
 Septate, unicornuate and bicornuate uterine malformations can be easily identified on a magnetic resonance imaging study.
-Additionally, magnetic resonance imaging of the fallopian tubes, ovaries and other pelvic structures makes it easy for the radiologist to identify endometriosis even in initial stages.
-The standard pelvic MRI protocols employed include T1-weighted, T2-weighted images and contrast enhanced.
+Additionally, MRI of the fallopian tubes, ovaries and other pelvic structures makes it easy for the radiologist to identify endometriosis even in initial stages.
+The standard pelvic MRI protocols employed include T1-weighted, T2-weighted and contrast enhanced images.

 Laparoscopy and Congenital Uterine Malformations

 The direct visualization of the external contour of the uterus can be helpful in the differentiation between bicornuate and septate uterus.
 Hysteroscopy is helpful in the identification of intrauterine adhesions and septa.
 These two techniques can be also used for adhesolysis or other treatments.

 Examples of Uterine Malformations and the Imaging of Malformations

 In the following table, we show some common congenital uterine malformations, the imaging modality of choice for the visualization of that malformation, and the main characteristics one can see on that specific imaging modality for that specific anomaly.

 |Hypoplastic Uterus||Magnetic Resonance Imaging||A small uterus with regular morphology and normal relationship to the uterus.

 Hysterosalpingography can be also used with good results.